-Weed Any plant, indigenous or alien, invasive or otherwise, which is growing where it is not desired.

-Emerging weed Plants with invasive tendencies already present outside of their natural distribution range, but not yet widely so.
+Weed Any plant, indigenous or alien, invasive or otherwise, which is growing distribution range, but not yet widely so.
 They often have horticultural value, but can impact negatively on natural ecosystems, biodiversity, livelihoods or human health if allowed to continue to expand to outside of their natural range and become naturalised.